alecos20/alecos20/README.md

 - The domain purchased from GoDaddy redirects to my site hosted on Pinata IPFS.
 - 👀 I’m interested in most video game genres, same goes with music and movies.
 - I mostly listen to metal music like Vildhjarta.
-- 💞️ I’m looking to start my gameplay programing career in triple a videogame development.
+- 💞️ I’m looking to start my gameplay programing career in triple A videogame development.
 - 📫 How to reach me alecarakilyan@gmail.com

 <!---